 Friuli’s wine appellations are broken up into various sub-regions, the most important including Ramandolo (the only subregion with DOCG status, famous for its stunning white dessert wine, made with a native clone of Verduzzo Friulano called Ramandolo), Il Collio Goriziano (considered by many wine critics to be Italy’s best appellation for white wines with many top producers including Marco Felluga, Mario Schiopetto, Silvio Jermann and Josko Gravner), Colli Orientali del Friuli (in the province of Udine, this region is host to superb cellars such as Livio Felluga and is famed for its Picolit varietal), Isonzo (includes the communes of Mariano del Friuli and Gradisca d’ Isonzo, and is well known for wines made with the Malvasia Istriana, Tocai Friulano and Pinot Bianco varietals), Grave (Refosco, the local red Friuli varietal is prevalent here), Latisana, Aquileia, Annia and Carso (Terrano is a local red wine made here).

-Nonindigenous white grapes used widely in Friuli include stars like Pinot Grigio (among the roundest and most full-bodied in Italy) and Sauvignon Blanc (rich and peachy), Riesling and Chardonnay.
+Nonindigenous white grapes used widely in Friuli include stars like Pinot Grigio (among the roundest and most full-bodied in Italy) and Sauvignon Blanc (creamy and peachy), Riesling and Chardonnay.
 Cabernet Sauvignon and Merlot are used extensively for red blends.
-Friuli winemakers, in fact, tend to favor blends over single varietal wines.
+Friuli winemakers tend to favor blends over single varietal wines.

 Interesting for wine lovers to note- a small group of highly regarded wineries has coined the phrase “Super Whites” for their top wines (always blends), a reference to the ultra-high quality “Super Tuscans”.
 Some of these wines include Vinnaioli Jermann’s Vintage Tunina (made with Chardonnay, Sauvignon, Tocai and Picolit) and Capo Martino, Miani’s Bianco (Chardonnay, Malvasia Istriana, Riesling, Pinot Grigio), Livio Felluga’s Terre Alte (Sauvignon, Pinot Bianco and Tocai) and Vie de Romans’ Flors di Uis (Chardonnay, Malvasia and Riesling).